 "O beautiful for heroes proved In liberating strife.
-Who more than self the country loved

-And mercy more than life!
+Who more than self the country loved And mercy more than life!
 America!
 America!
 May God thy gold refine Till all success be nobleness And every gain divine!..."

-Whether native born, naturalized citizen, or permanent guest, everyone who breathe the air of freedom and opportunity which permeates this great land owes a debt of gratitude to those who made this freedom possible with their commitment and their sacrifice.
+Whether native born, naturalized citizen, or permanent guest, everyone who breathes the air of freedom and opportunity which permeates this great land, owes a debt of gratitude to those who made this freedom possible with their commitment and sacrifice.
+Our family is particularly mindful of this requirement for gratitude as we have a grandson who is serving in the United States Army and who will not be with us physically for Thanksgiving for the second year.